i-love-winter/toogle/README.md

 ## A custom search engine I'm making

-Currently, it is just a web crawler written in go, but see the [psuedocode](/pseudo.code) for more information on my plans for how the project works (and how it will work)
+Currently, it is just a web crawler and a wip indexer written in goand python, but see the [psuedocode](/pseudo.code) for more information on my plans for how the project works (and how it will work)
+I am using this [list of words](https://github.com/dwyl/english-words/blob/master/words.txt) so that my indexer can sort through different words

 ## Dependencies